viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 Categories $$\mathrm{C}$$ and $$\mathrm{D}$$ are said to be equivalent if there exists fully faithful functor $$F : \mathrm{C} \to \mathrm{D}$$ such that every object of $$\mathrm{D}$$ is isomorphic to $$F(A)$$ for some $$A \in \operatorname{C}$$.

-We have constructed the category and consider its internal structure.
+We have constructed the category and can consider its internal structure.
 Functors from category to itself are called **endofunctors**.
 However, it may be convenient to talk about subcategories in $$Hask$$ and about functors to them.